zadockmaloba/ZadOS/README.md

 ZadOS is a toy operating system for ARM64 architecture, designed to run on QEMU's virtual machine.

+Based on work done by the ZsystemOS/pluto project: https://github.com/ZystemOS/pluto

 ## Project Structure

 ```